bbatsov/prelude/docs/modules/literate-programming.md

 # Prelude Literate Programming

-Prelude's `prelude-literate-prgg` module enables some additional functionality for `org-mode` - the parent mode the native markdown language of Emacs.
+Prelude's `prelude-literate-programming` module enables some additional functionality for `org-mode` - the parent mode the native markdown language of Emacs.

 It also enables viewing and interaction of Python Notebooks within Emacs.